Benefits and Expectations

 Expectations of Scholars

-Community Scholars for Black Lives are engaged in the following activities from September through April:
+Community Scholars for Black Lives are engaged in but not limited to the following activities from September through April:

-2. Periodically meet with mentors for guidance on project
+3. Periodically meet with faculty advisers and mentors for guidance on project.

-3. Participate in a Black History Month panel discussion intended to increase understanding of issues impacting Black communities in healthcare, finance, and business
+4. Participate in a Black History Month panel discussion intended to increase understanding of issues impacting Black communities in healthcare, finance, and business.

-5. Present oral reports of project outcomes at Cal Lutheran and at least one community forum
+6. Present oral reports of project outcomes at Cal Lutheran and at least one community forum.

-7. Attend and be recognized during Academic Showcase and Recognition Celebration
+9. Attend and be recognized during Celebration of Academic Excellence and Recognition Culmination event.

 ©